-INR Diary tracks your oral anticoagulation therapy
+INR Diary helps you to track your oral anticoagulation therapy

-• Configure a repeating dose scheme
+• Configure repeating dose schemes

-• Visualise your INR level over time
+• Visualise how your INR changes over time

 Features